 Answer: It does not.
-I am adorable as fuck.
+I am adorable.

 26. Do you know how miserable it feels to maintain a body that has been deemed unworthy by society?
 In the same breath, do you know what a joy it is to take care of something that you love?

 27. Therefore, celebrating your body is a revolutionary act.

 28. I feel my own self breathe.
 I feel my organs when I breathe and when I shower, I feel my skin on my skin.
 I know that it is mine.
 I listen to what my body asks for.